LinuxUser255/Programming_Langs/Rust/ownership.md

         println!("Book has a rating of {}/5", self.rating);
     }
 }

+// 2: Program execution starts here
+fn main() {
+    // 3: Create a Book instance - memory is allocated on the stack
+    // Ownership of the Book struct is transferred to the 'book' variable let book = Book::new(300, 4);

+    // 4: Call display_page_count method - Rust automatically passes a reference to 'book'
+    // The &self parameter receives this borrowed reference (similar to Python's self) book.display_page_count();

+    // 5: Call display_rating method - Another temporary borrow occurs
+    // The book variable lends itself to the method via &self book.display_rating();

+    // 6: End of main function scope - the Book struct is deallocated from the stack }

 ```

 Rust's `&self` serves a very similar purpose to Python's `self`, but with the added complexity of Rust's ownership and borrowing system that ensures memory safety at compile time.